 As well as gaining skills in analytical thinking, storytelling and teamwork, you will have access to:

 - Ongoing support for your university application from admissions staff

 - The chance to speak to and learn from Cambridge researchers and academics across a range of disciplines

 - Immersion in the Cambridge undergraduate experience

 - The unique chance to co-curate an exhibition on climate and environmental change at a University Museum

 - A network of other bright and engaged young people from across the UK

 Participation in a programme such as Cambridge Future Museum Voices can be an excellent topic of discussion in a UCAS Personal Statement and can help to demonstrate your commitment to, and interest in, your chosen university course.

 The programme is completely free to participate in.
-Accommodation and meals for the residential will be fully covered.
-We will reimburse reasonable travel expenses to and from Cambridge for the residential in April and the exhibition launch event in September.
+Accommodation, activities and meals for the residential are fully covered.
+We reimburse reasonable travel expenses to and from Cambridge for the residential in April and the exhibition launch event in September.